 It took a lot more time for the Abolitionist Approach to cross the Atlantic to America.
 Slavery in the USA was highly profitable and many did not want to be deprived of the benefit of using other humans as natural resources.
 A hard fought war ensued, with huge casualties on both sides.
 Slavery lost and Abolitionist Approach to Sentient beings using others as a resource became the law.

 On the 18th, 19th and beginning of the 20th centuries, there was an awakening.
 Humans began understanding that we should not use animals as a food resource.
 The “civilized” man saw cannibals among the uncivilized tribes.
 The conclusion was that if eating meat from humans was wrong, was it any less wrong to eat meat from animals?
 Vegetarianism was born and proved to increase the health of many adherents.

-In the mid 20th centuries, Mohandas Karamchand Gandhi proposed to the Vegetarian Society of the UK that there should be a moral or ethical measure to being a Vegetarian.
+In the mid 20th century, Mohandas Karamchand Gandhi proposed to the Vegetarian Society of the UK that there should be a moral or ethical measure to being a Vegetarian.
 A smaller group was formed within the Vegetarian Society of the UK, with a Society officer leading it.
 They called themselves the Non-Dairy Vegetarians.

 Later the same officer coined the term Vegan to mean a non-dairy vegetarian, a vegetarian diet free of dairy and eggs, and a person who follows it.
 If you eat a Vegan diet you are a Vegan!
 He started a newsletter called The Vegan News and withing a month, there were Vegans all over the world.
 The Vegan Society of the UK was later formed and likewise other Vegan groups around the world.